Written by Rhea Grogan

 The prescription is retreat.
 The pill is You.

-* When I talk about retreats, I am referring to retreats like Walking in Wisdom and Sacred Mothers Retreat.
-These retreats are intentional spaces for empowering women to reconnect with their highest Selves.
+* When I talk about retreats, I am referring to Sacred Mothers Retreat.
+This retreat is intentional spaces for empowering women to reconnect with their highest Selves.